The Times top 100 best not-for-profit

 The CIPP achieved entry in The Sunday Times 100 Best Not-For-Profit Organisations to Work listing for demonstrating its commitment towards staff development.
 The award acknowledges excellence in workplace engagement and is judged purely on a staff survey – with only the highest level of overall employee engagement qualifying for the top 100.

-What The Sunday Times said about the CIPP
+What The Sunday Times said about the CIPP:

 “Chief executive Lindsay Melvin is tireless in promoting the CIPP's role as a leader within its specialisation, engaging with staff members through monthly meetings and informal discussions.
 They say he runs this operation on sound moral principles, a 77% positive score, and that senior managers truly live its values (72%).”

 Shirley Harris, CIPP’s head of human resources, commented: “It gives me great joy and pride knowing that we work for an organisation which is so highly regarded.
-We want our employees to be happy and to not treat their job as just a 9 to 5 – and that’s why our relationship with our employees is so important.
+We want our employees to be happy and to not treat their job as just a nine to five – and that’s why our relationship with our employees is so important.
 We treat everyone as an individual and help nurture and grow talent.”